|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

-It is particularly helpful to broaden the definition already well established whereby a prejudiced incident is any incident which is perceived to be prejudice by the victim or any other person.
+It is particularly helpful to broaden the definition already well established so that a prejudiced related incident is "any incident which is perceived to be prejudice by the victim or any other person".
 This definition is not a conclusion of what will come from any investigation, but it will ensure that such dimensions are properly recorded, investigated and responded to.
 Staff will need training to understand how to apply such a definition in practice and what it requires of them as professionals in recognising the different forms of prejudice.

 Developing a Prevention Strategy

 Important steps in a prevention strategy will be: